mesosphere/dcos-docs-site/pages/1.11/monitoring/index.md

 navigationTitle:  Monitoring, Logging, and Debugging
 title: Monitoring, Logging, and Debugging
 menuWeight: 110
-excerpt: Learn how to monitor the health of your datacenter operations with DC/OS
+excerpt: Monitoring the health of your datacenter operations with DC/OS
 ---